gamemanual0/gm0/source/docs/robot-design/drivetrains/tank.rst

 wheel drive, whereas 6 wheel drives can turn more quickly.
 Furthermore, since the 8 wheel drive has wheels in the same place as a 4 wheel drive, it has the stability of a 4 wheel drive.

 It is suggested that all eight wheels should be powered, and :term:`planetary <Planetary Gear>` motors should be used over a :term:`spur gear <Spur gearbox>` motor.

-Teams have the option of using doubled omni wheels on the outer four wheels.
+Teams also have the option of using doubled omni wheels on the outer four wheels.
 Doing so will reduce traction/pushing power and increase mobility.

 Advantages
 ----------